What’s New at Barkman Furniture

 Metal bracing on live edge table leaves.

 In other Barkman news, our team was treated to a peek at a new Barkman table.
-The Oslo Table has a tubular welded steel frame.
+The Amish Yosemite Round Dining Table has a tubular welded steel frame.
 It has a thin edge with a 1” thick top.
 This sturdy frame is shown in earthstone, a popular color choice.

-The Amish Oslo Round Dining Table at the Barkman Woodshop and on DutchCrafters.com.
+The Amish Yosemite Round Dining Table at the Barkman Woodshop and on DutchCrafters.com.

-Barkman Furniture offers contemporary designs crafted with beautiful lines and curves as seen in the Amish Edinburgh Server and the Amish Christy Fanback Dining Chair.
+Barkman Furniture offers contemporary designs crafted with beautiful lines and curves as seen in the Amish Christy Fanback Dining Chair.
 You can count on new developments from Barkman as they are always thinking outside the box with their solid wood furniture designs.